 If you return home from a long day at work and can't muster the strength to pour a glass of wine, let alone cook, it's time to invest in a slow cooker.
 This kitchen staple not only takes the effort out of creating a hearty, flavorful meal but also makes it virtually impossible to mess up.
 Simply add the ingredients to the cooker when you wake up, switch it on, and return to a fragrant house and a home-cooked meal.
 By the end of a weary day, you'll be thankful you did.
 Experience the magic of slow cooking with these easy slow-cooker recipes.

 Celery Soup With Bacon

-Take the decadence up a notch by topping the soup with crispy fried bacon.
+Take the decadence up a notch by topping the soup with crispy, fried bacon.
 Make a large batch and store it in the freezer so you've always got dinner on hand.

 Cider Braised Short Ribs With Sage Butter Mashed Potatoes